Albertville, Minnesota: Geography

 According to the United States Census Bureau, the city has a total area of 4.64 sqmi; 4.37 sqmi is land and 0.27 sqmi is water.
 Albertville is generally considered the halfway point between Minneapolis and Saint Cloud.

 Albertville is home to the Albertville Premium Outlets, One of 2 outlet centers in the Twin Cities, the other being located in Eagan Minnesota.

 The city contains the Church of St Albert, constructed in 1902.

 Infrastructure

 Transportation

 Interstate 94/US Highway 52 serves as a main route in the city.
 Wright County Roads 18, 19, 37, 137 and newly added County Road 38 on the border between Otsego and Albertville, MN are other routes within the city.

 Economy

 Albertville is the home of Albertville Premium Outlets, an outlet mall which houses 100 stores.

 Education

-Albertville is part of St. Michael–Albertville Independent School District 885.
+Albertville is part of St. Michael-Albertville Schools.

 Government and politics

 Albertville's city council contains five council members, including the city's mayor, who serves a two-year term.
-As of February 2020, the current mayor of Albertville is Jillian Hendrickson.
+As of February 2026, the current mayor of Albertville is Jillian Hendrickson.